robenkleene/software-references/omnioutliner/omnioutliner-packages.md

 ## OPML

 OmniOutliner can also read and write `.opml` files, but this disables rich text and linking to referenced files.

+- Checkboxes *are* supported by OmniOutliner in OPML.